lambdablockchain/lambda-node/INSTALL.md

-# Installing Bitcoin Cash Node
+# Installing Lambda Node

-This document describes how to install Bitcoin Cash Node.
+This document describes how to install Lambda Node.

 **Please ensure to back up your wallet files before you run any new client.**

-## Downloading Bitcoin Cash Node
+## Downloading Lambda Node

-If you just want to run the Bitcoin Cash Node software go to the [Download](https://bitcoincashnode.org/download.html) page and get the relevant files for your system.
+If you just want to run the Lambda Node software go to the [Download](https://lambdanode.org/download.html) page and get the relevant files for your system.

-## Building Bitcoin Cash Node
+## Building Lambda Node

-See `doc/build-*.md` for instructions on building the Bitcoin Cash Node software.
+See `doc/build-*.md` for instructions on building the Lambda Node software.